An Exponentially Developing Healthcare Industry

 The IoT Component

-It may seem a little abstract, but today, IT and healthcare are rapidly becoming a single discipline, and the key is two trends.
+It may seem a little abstract, but today, IT, healthcare, and doctors such as Dr Timothy Steel are rapidly becoming a single discipline, and the key is two trends.
 One is IoT, or the Internet of Things, and the other is cloud computing.
 Through cloud computing, it’s now feasible for IoT tech to be internationally facilitated.
 It’s supposed that in the next several years, IoT devices will outnumber humans three to one.